Comparing: “traditional publisher”, “self-publishing services”, “hybrid publisher”, “vanity publisher” & “indie publisher”

 A self-publishing services provider produces a self-published book for an author, and charges the author for that service.
-The author has full ownership of the books which they then distribute, market etc. as they wish.
+The author has full ownership of the books which they can then distribute, market etc. as they wish.

 For example, I am a self-publishing services provider.
 I produce books for people from spoken word, or handwritten word, to self-published printed book stage, and I then charge for that service.
-The author always owns the copyright and all the books.
+The author owns the copyright and all the books.
 For a portfolio of the books I’ve produced go to Our publications.

 Note: some people refer to self-publishing (by an author) as ‘indie publishing’.

 A hybrid publisher is a cross between a traditional publisher and a self-publishing services provider.